-During the year ended 31 December 2022, the Board had 3 Board committees, which are the Remuneration Committee, the Audit Committee, and the Nomination Committee, all with specific terms of reference, to oversee particular aspects of the Group's affairs.
+During the year ended 31 December 2023, the Board had 3 Board committees, which are the Remuneration Committee, the Audit Committee, and the Nomination Committee, all with specific terms of reference, to oversee particular aspects of the Group's affairs.

-Attendance of the relevant members of the Board committee at the meetings of the committees during the year ended 31 December 2022 is as follows:
+Attendance of the relevant members of the Board committee at the meetings of the committees during the year ended 31 December 2023 is as follows:

 Audit Committee Meetings Remuneration Committee Meetings Nomination Committee Meetings

 Executive Directors

-Mr. Li Shaohua (resigned as CEO on 17 November 2022) N/A N/A N/A
+Mr. Li Shaohua N/A N/A N/A

+Mr. Fang Guohong N/A N/A N/A

 Mr. Poon Wai Yip, Albert N/A N/A N/A

 Independent Non-executive Directors

 Mr. Lau Shu Yan 2/2 N/A N/A

 Mr. Xie Xiaohong 2/2 N/A N/A

 Mr. Geng Jianhua 2/2 N/A N/A